-Just as a bank will check your credit score before loaning you money for a home or car, homeowners insurance companies run their own version of a credit check to see how much of a risk you’ll be to insure.
-If you have a good credit score, your carrier may view you as a “low-risk insured” and charge you less in insurance premiums.
-Conversely, if your credit score is bad, you’re viewed as riskier to insure and therefore you’ll generally pay more in homeowners insurance premiums.
-Why is that?
+When you apply for homeowners insurance, the insurance company will run their own version of a credit check to determine how much of a risk you’ll be to insure.
+If you have a good credit score, your insurer may view you as a “low-risk insured” and offer you cheaper rates.
+Conversely, if your credit score is bad, you’re viewed as riskier to insure and therefore you’ll generally pay higher homeowners insurance premiums.

 On the flip side, homeowners with a poor credit-based insurance score are more likely to have outstanding debt and are viewed as more likely to depend on an insurance payout in the event that something bad happens.